 Funds to repay outstanding bonds and notes will be provided from future taxes or other general revenues of the general fund.
 The compensated absence liabilities will be liquidated by the general fund and the food service fund.
-Total interest expense paid during the year was \$1,601,953.
+Total interest expense paid during the year was \$1,526,330.

-Subsequent to June 30, 2016, the District issued General Obligation Bonds, Series of 2016 in the original amount of \$9,995,000.
-The funds will be used to currently refund a portion of the outstanding General Obligation Bonds, Series of 2011, to provide funds toward certain capital projects, and to pay expenses of issuing the notes.
-Principal maturities occur on January 1, 2017, through maturity in 2031.
-Interest is payable in semi-annually on January 1 and July 1 at rates varying from 0.75% to 3.0%.
-The District realized a savings of \$128,755 as a result of the refunding.
+Subsequent to June 30, 2017, the District issued General Obligation Note, Series of 2017 in the original amount of \$9,996,000.
+The funds will be used to advance refund a portion of the outstanding General Obligation Bonds, Series of 2013, to currently refund a portion of the outstanding General Obligation Bonds, Series of 2011, and to pay expenses of issuing the notes.
+Principal maturities occur on September 1, 2018, through maturity in 2032.
+Interest is payable in semi-annually on March 1 and September 1 at a fixed rate of 2.55 percent through September 1, 2017 and then variable at 68 percent of the Wall Street Journal prime rate with a maximum interest rate of 4.5 percent.